Valence-bond solid to antiferromagnet transition in the two-dimensional Su-Schrieffer-Heeger model by Langevin dynamics: Results

 \subsection{Adiabatic limit}

-With the aid of a mean-field approach we study the pattern of the fields $q_b$ in the ground state.
-The nesting of the Fermi surface of the non-interacting model gives rise to a log divergence in the $\bm{Q} =(\pi,\pi) $ susceptibility at low temperatures.
-Hence, we expect an instability to a $(\pi,\pi)$ VBS.
-In contrast to one dimension, where the ordering pattern is unique, in two dimensions there is a multitude of generalizations including staircase, columnar, staggered, and plaquette arrangements \cite{Tang88,Mazumdar87}.
-In our calculation, we use an enlarged $2\times2$ unit cell and vary the bond variables independently according to the aforementioned symmetry (see Fig.~\ref{fig:pi-pi-VBS}(a)).
-In this way, we can resolve various patterns of $(\pi,\pi)$ and $(0,\pi)$ VBS orders.
-After minimization of the energy, the pattern we obtain is the $(\pi,\pi)$ staggered VBS state illustrated in Fig.~\ref{fig:pi-pi-VBS}.
+For completeness, we use a mean-field approach to find the minimal energy configuration of the classical fields $q_b$ and hence the ground state of Eq.~(\ref{eq:adiabaticH}).
+The nested Fermi surface of the non-interacting problem gives rise to a log divergence of the $\bm{q}=\bm{Q}$ bond susceptibility at low temperatures and hence to a gapped VBS ground state.
+In contrast to one dimension, where the ordering pattern is unique, possible 2D VBS patterns include staircase, columnar, staggered, and plaquette arrangements \cite{Mazumdar87,PhysRevB.37.9546}.
+We use a $2\times2$ unit cell and vary the bond variables independently according to the aforementioned symmetry (see Fig.~\ref{fig:pi-pi-VBS}(a)), thereby allowing all $(\pi,\pi)$ and $(0,\pi)$ patterns.
+Energy minimization yields the $(\pi,\pi)$ staggered VBS state illustrated in Fig.~\ref{fig:pi-pi-VBS}(b).
+The same pattern was observed numerically in Ref.~\cite{Xing21}.

-The phonons enhance the hopping amplitude on all bonds and effectively renormalize the bandwidth of the electronic band structure.
+The phonons enhance the hopping amplitude on all bonds and effectively renormalize the electronic bandwidth.
 Furthermore, they modulate the hopping in a $(\pi,\pi)$ pattern (see Fig.~\ref{fig:pi-pi-VBS}(b)) that leads to a finite gap at the Fermi surface.
-Since the VBS ordering breaks the discrete $\mathrm{C}_4$ symmetry of the lattice, the ordering can survive at finite temperatures.
+Since the VBS ordering breaks the discrete $\mathrm{C}_4$ symmetry of the lattice, it can survive at finite temperatures.

-In addition to the mean-field analysis, we used a classical Monte Carlo approach to study the adiabatic limit.
-In this way, we can observe the melting of VBS order as a function of the temperature $T=\beta^{-1}$.
-The partition function simplifies to